celery/celery/CONTRIBUTING.rst

-That's all that needs to be done, but remember that if your feature adds additional configuration options then these needs to be documented in :file:`docs/configuration.rst`.
-Also all settings need to be added to the :file:`celery/app/defaults.py` module.
+That's all that needs to be done, but remember that if your feature adds additional configuration options, then these needs to be documented in :file:`docs/configuration.rst`.
+Also, all settings need to be added to the :file:`celery/app/defaults.py` module.

 Result backends require a separate section in the :file:`docs/configuration.rst`